scanback/docs/articles-posts/ai-cites-mentions.md

+---
+title: "Should AI Be Cited?
+No. Should AI Be Mentioned?
+Yes."
+description: "When writing or analyzing in collaboration with AI, I recommend these simple practices."
+image: /assets/social-card-think.png
+---
 # Should AI Be Cited?
 No. Should AI Be Mentioned?
 Yes.

 When writing or analyzing in collaboration with AI, I recommend these simple practices.